nm156/CNCInfusion/README.txt

 I have just concentrated on basic functionality for hobby use.
-My CNC exposure has been limited to my home built mill, so I am not familiar with most of the G codes for anything much more than basic motion and spinle control.
+My CNC exposure has been limited to my home built mill, so I am not familiar with most of the G codes for anything much more than basic motion and spindle control.

 It should be obvious that I am not a professional coder.
 If you are, please help correct and enhance all of my "mis-features".